 Psalm 33:18 “But the eyes of the LORD are on those who fear him, on those whose hope is in his unfailing love,”

-[It is wise to choose to fear You, Lord, rather than people.
+[It is wise to choose to fear and reverence You, Lord, rather than people.
 This means to stand in awe of your wisdom, to care deeply what you think about each thing, and to live in submission to your Truth rather than culture or personal preference.
-Fearing you leads us to choose what is right rather than just what is comfortable.
+Fearing you leads us to choose what is right, rather than just what is comfortable.

 Our hope must be in your gracious and good heart of love, not in people, or circumstances or our own efforts.
-We must choose to come to you, to seek your help, to rest in and trust in you.
+We must choose to come to you in each situation, to seek your help, to rest in and trust in you.
 Then you will act on our behalf.
 You call us to an active partnership role, to live in responses of faith.

 Lord help us to find our hope in you, to fear you rather than whatever threatens us.
 Help us to actively trust you by coming to you first in any challenge, and by offering praise to your name instead of complaining and living in fear, hopelessness and despair.